Fivenan/library-system/README.md

 User can add a bookmark as note and picture.

-User can see the reading stat and analysis
+User can see the reading stat and analysis.

 Timer functionality